kepet19/SimpleMaven/README.md

     </dependencies>
 ```
+If you know html, you can figure out how to add more dependencies.
 for finding libs/dependencies use this website [mvnrepository.com](https://mvnrepository.com/).

 ### If you are new to the terminal and other FAQ
 The dollar sign `$` means run as a normal user.
 The hashtag sign `#` means run as a super user/root.
 libs means library

 ### Pull request are welcome